 We say “fuck new year’s resolutions”, but here’s a good one: keep your eyes on your page.
-Because it’s right the moment you think that everyone around you has figured out everything, that you actually realize we are all still lost, searching for our truth.
+Because it’s right the moment you think that everyone around you has figured out everything, that you actually realise we are all still lost, searching for our truth.
 Our advice is: Just Do It.
 But accordingly to your very own terms.

 The first day of January, even if like this year it falls on a Sunday, is the ultimate Monday: we can all start afresh.
 As in the case of a weekend of excess in Vegas, what happens in 2016 stays in 2016.

 The first day of January is the first occasion we get to put into practice the new year good resolutions: and I don’t really know how many people still write lists and if they believe in them, but it’s sure that everyone has, secretly in mind, something they would want to see improved.

 Nowadays, a very common worry is others’ opinion.
 Because of the terrifying pressure of social media, of “if you don’t snap it, that never happened”, the truth always seems less ours, and more theirs.
 It’s the others to approve; and, if that doesn’t happen, then it’s as not having the authorization to live life accordingly to personal terms.
 Obviously, we’re generalizing; but let’s remember that, as a disorder, it can decline to a very wide degree.
 After all, who has never fallen for it?